sips4711/Docker-SOS/README.md

 # HOW IT WORKS
 Docker-SOS listens on a mounted folder on your laptop.
 As soon theres a change on the source folder, the change will by synced to the target volume.
 Noting fancy here.
 Just an inotify listener on /source/ that triggers rsync to mirror the changes to /target.

+---
+**NOTE**

+This is a one way sync from source to target.
+The idea behind that is to to use a docker volume for your data (instead o a mounted volume).
+The volume is used to bypass the docker overlay bottleneck.

+---

 # QUICKSTART
 ```